 Alcohol is everywhere, from parents who indulge in real life to favorite characters who regularly drink in movies and on TV.
 As a result, the temptation to drink at a party or while hanging out with friends can be hard to resist.
 With so much exposure, it’s understandable that you might be curious about drinking; however, the often lighthearted and fun portrayals of alcohol consumption show just a fraction of what can happen when people, particularly teens, drink.

-As a teenager, your body is still developing, and alcohol impacts teen bodies differently and much more harshly than it does adults.
+Our DUI lawyer Columbus explains that as a teenager, your body is still developing, and alcohol impacts teen bodies differently and much more harshly than it does adults.
 In addition, its effects can be dangerous in a number of different ways.
 This is one of the main reasons why alcohol is illegal until you turn 21.
 Yet, despite knowing that alcohol is illegal, a large number of teens still drink.
 In fact, 11 percent of the alcohol that’s consumed in the U.S. is drunk by people who are underage.
 To avoid the dangers associated with drinking at such a young age, it’s important to understand what exactly they are.

 Effects of Alcohol

 Alcohol affects teens in a variety of ways, with some having long-lasting consequences.
 Because it is a depressant, alcohol slows down the central nervous system, which includes the brain and the spinal cord.
 At first, this might make a person feel relaxed.
 But as you drink more, the alcohol can make it difficult to think or pay attention and cause blurred vision and slurred speech.
-Alcohol slows your reflexes, so you’ll stagger when you walk, and you might feel confused, overly friendly, or extremely angry.
+Alcohol slows your reflexes, so you’ll stagger when you walk around Lockbourne, and you might feel confused, overly friendly, or extremely angry.
 Alcohol can also cause or worsen emotional or mental problems such as depression or anxiety.
 Because the brain keeps developing until you’re in your 20s, alcohol can potentially impair your brain’s development, causing problems with your memory, ability to learn, and decision-making skills.

 Binge drinking has become a popular yet problematic behavior.
 When a person binges, they consume a large amount of alcohol, at least four or five drinks, in as little as two hours.
 They’ll do this at least once in any two-week period of time; however, frequent binge drinkers may repeat this behavior three times or more in a two-week period.
 This behavior can have dangerous consequences, such as alcohol poisoning.
 It can also cause health problems, unplanned pregnancy, suicidal thoughts, or accidents caused by drinking and driving.
 Binge drinking can hurt your performance in school, cause violent behavior, and destroy friendships.